 Above, 1915, Wally Gelatt's Donner City Hotel, on the same site as Pollard's Hotel (based on several maps, parcel maps, and photos).
 The hotel was expanded several times and the land to the north, south, and east quickly became a resort area with a campground and several shops and gas stations (more photos coming).

-The old highway is barely visible between the hotel and telephone poles.
-The road remained there as the state highway until 1926.
-The path of that road would cut through about 10 feet of the back corner of current building occupied by Donner Lake Realty at the corner of Donner Pass Road and South Shore Drive.
+In the above photo, the old highway is barely visible between the hotel and telephone poles.
+The road remained in that location as the state highway until 1926.
+The path of that road would cut through about 10 feet of the back corner of the current building occupied by Donner Lake Realty at the corner of Donner Pass Road and South Shore Drive.
 Around 1950, the old highway, named Old Highway Drive for a new residential area, was slightly diverted to hit South Shore Drive so that more usable lots could be created.
 At the same time, the hotel was moved to the north side of Highway 40 across from the boat ramp and renamed Lakeside Hotel (above right photo).
 It burned down in the 60s.

-The left photo above is from the other side of the view of first photo below.
+The left photo above and the first photo below are opposing views of the same building, the Donner City Hotel.
 The photo below used a wide-angle lens which makes the distance from the hotel to the start of the hill look farther than it really was, and the photo above used a telephoto lens which makes the distance look a lot closer.
-Notice the same telephone poles in the photo below (which line up where future Highway 40 will go).
+Notice the same telephone poles in both photos (which line up where future Highway 40 will be built).
 That's a Red Crown Gas round sign on the left side of the road.

 Above, where today Donner Lake Road intersects with Donner Pass road.